Jaggler3/term/README.md

 There are 5 element types. `cont`, `text`, `link`, `input`, and `action`

-Declare an element like so
+Declare an element like so:

 ```
 cont